ASKnetCommunity/Creating_inclusive_spaces_for_women_in_tech/resources_example.md

 ## Objectives
 * Teach #ASKnet community new skills which help enable women empowerment and support  to build networks in their communities.
 * Provide participants with concrete strategies and tools for creating inclusive spaces for women
-* Discuss best practices for maintaining women's participation in media activities and workshops Develop practical skills and tools for implementing these best practices in their own organizations and work Offer strategies for addressing the challenges faced by the women and organizations themselves
+* Discuss best practices for maintaining women's participation in media activities and workshops.
+* Develop practical skills and tools for implementing these best practices in their own organizations and work.
+* Offer strategies for addressing the challenges faced by the women and organizations themselves

-## Co-creation of the three Questions What, Why and How:
+## Co-Creation of Key Questions for Empowering Women and Building Inclusive Spaces

-the session is going for to co-create, we will treat the what, the why it matters and the more importantly we want to share the how
+During this session, a collaborative process will be employed to generate three key questions: 'What,' 'Why,' and 'How.'
+The session will delve into the 'what,' focusing on the core content or subject matter.
+It will address the 'why' to emphasize the significance and relevance of this content.
+Most importantly, the primary focus will be on sharing the 'how,' offering concrete strategies and actionable steps to empower and support women within their communities and facilitate the creation of inclusive spaces.

 ### The What?

 #### What comes to mind first when you think about this topic and your work?
+**Answers from the webinar participants:**
 * What do I think of first?
 Great stories, great experiences that want and need to be shared
 * it´s giving everyone sitting on the table and letting their voices be heared
 * creating room for equity